Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

-We also note that from the two-loop level the expectations based on schematic power-counting analysis are true and that the theory behaves quite badly regarding the control of UV-infinities.
-When we increase the loop level, the terms arising as divergences have higher powers of energies, so we need more derivatives to absorb them in covariant counterterms.
+We also note that, from the two-loop level, the expectations based on schematic power-counting analysis are true and the theory behaves quite badly regarding the control of UV-infinities.
+When~we increase the loop level, the terms arising as divergences have higher powers of energies, so~we need more derivatives to absorb them in covariant counterterms.
 The control over divergences is here completely lost and the original hope for a consistent QFT of gravity drifts very far away.
-We cannot take E-H action as a basis for quantum field theory of gravitational interactions.
-This theory behaves very badly on the loop levels, although it can do well as an effective theory (in the first approximation).
-Besides the very theoretical problems of non-renormalizability, the real physical problem is mentioned above non-predictiveness and this has to do a lot with experiments.
-Actually, a careful reader can notice that due to the renormalization, such theory on higher loop levels makes the same predictions as a sufficiently complicated theory with higher derivatives.
-For example, the renormalization of the value in front of the $C^{3}$ term in the effective action at two loops for quantum predictions to this order means that effectively we make predictions in a theory schematically written as $R+C^{3}$.
-So this is a higher derivative theory, with bigger number of parameters than the original E-H theory.
-This proves, in one way or another, that higher derivatives are inevitable.
-(This is a first argument in a series of arguments in favour of higher derivative theories.)
-And here we could turn things around and a bit counterintuitively start at the beginning with the quantization of a theory $R+C^{3}$ (although this one would be still non-renormalizable).
+We~cannot take E--H action as a basis for quantum field theory of gravitational interactions.
+This~theory behaves very badly on the loop levels, although it can do well as an effective theory (in the first approximation).
+Besides the very theoretical problems of non-renormalizability, the real physical problem is mentioned above non-predictiveness and this has to do a lot with experiments. \mbox{Actually, a careful} reader can notice that, due to the renormalization, such theory on higher loop levels makes the same predictions as a sufficiently complicated theory with higher derivatives.